 2. Check when your payroll ends

-Does your payroll end on week 52 or do you have a week 53 (if the pay date falls on 4 or 5 April due to the leap year for 2020) to take into consideration?
+Does your payroll end on week 52 or do you have a week 53 (if the pay date falls on 5 April 2021) to take into consideration?
 Not sure?

 If some (or all) of your employees are paid on a weekly, fortnightly or four weekly basis, if your normal pay date doesn’t fall on 5 April, you don’t have a week 53.